 My first year of college found me drowning.
 In the deep end of the ‘I don’t know who I am or what I’m doing with my life’ pool.
 For lack of a better idea, I followed the footsteps of several high school friends and got lost amid the collegiate crowd at a State University.

-I went from here:
+It’s important to note that I went from here: